 Particle-based simulation approaches are ubiquitous in computational science and engineering.
-The “particles” may represent, for example, the atomic nuclei of quantum and classical molecular dynamics methods or gravitationally interacting bodies or tracer particles in N-body simulations.
-In each case, every particle interacts with its environment by direct particle-particle interactions at shorter ranges and/or the particle-mesh interactions between a particle and a local field that is set up by
+In each case, every particle interacts with its environment through the local electronic structure or by direct particle–particle interactions at shorter ranges and/or the particle–mesh interactions between a particle and a local field that is set up by longer-range effects.

-Principal Investigators: Susan Mniszewski, Los Alamos National Laboratory
+Principal Investigators: Susan Mniszewski, PI, Los Alamos National Laboratory; Jim Belak, Co-PI, Lawrence Livermore National Laboratory

 Fundamental changes in the way electric power is generated, transmitted, and consumed today have resulted in an unprecedented need for computation to solve problems related to the design, planning, and operation of the power grid.
 This endeavor and the need to computationally design and model chemicals, materials, and biosystems at a molecular level are fundamental to accomplishing DOE’s energy, environment, and national security missions.
 Recent advances in systems-based approaches coupled with

 Principal Investigators: Mahantesh Halappanavar, Pacific Northwest National Laboratory

 The ExaLearn Co-design Center leverages the revolution in what is variously termed machine learning, statistical learning, computational learning, and artificial intelligence.
 New machine learning technologies can have profound implications for computational and experimental science and engineering and thus for the exascale computing systems that DOE is developing to support those disciplines.